by being the best that we can be!

 From an early age our pupils are taught to value democracy as a way of life, in order to prepare them for their life ahead as they grow into positive citizens.
-Our pupils are actively encouraged to make decisions and have regular opportunities to have their voices heard through our School Council, International School Councillors, Pupil Questionnaires and through the listening culture in our school, where all adults listen to children and value their views.
+Our pupils are actively encouraged to make decisions and have regular opportunities to have their voices heard through a variety of pupil led groups: Eco-Councillors, Sports Councillors, Cultural Embassadors.
+All adults listen to children and value their views.

 At the beginning of each school year, the children democratically agree class rules and ideas.
 Opinions are then sought by teachers, deciding on children’s interests and themes to be included in the creative curriculum.
 They are also given regular opportunities to participate in mock elections and mock referendums, which teach them about current affairs, as well as the democratic system.

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout the school day as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws – that they govern and protect us, the responsibility which this involves and the consequences when laws are broken.

 The children at Usworth Colliery Primary School follow ‘The Colliery Code’ as well as devising their own class rules which link in with the School Behaviour Policy and our positive reward system.
 All classrooms display ‘The Colliery Code’ and we praise and reward children in a variety of ways for following the school rules.

 At Usworth Colliery Primary School, pupils are encouraged to make positive choices, knowing that they are in a safe and supportive environment.
 Positive choices are rewarded through House Points, Twitter Stars and our individual Class Reward system.